VitSalis/ting/etc/spec/ARCHITECTURE.md

 it can provide authoritative data to the RESTful API.
 Authentication for this is performed by providing a shared secret in every request.

+### Typing

+The protocol is backwards-compatible with clients that do not support typing.
+These clients can ignore real-time messages related to typing and simply send their completed messages using the HTTP end-points without informing the server during typing.

 ## Real-time API

 The real-time API deals with maintaining the state of who is online and performs message exchange.
-Communication happens using socket.io.
-The messages that can be sent to the server are the following:
+Also it acts as a proxy for the RESTful API.
+The real-time API decides which operations will be handled by it and which will be forwarded to the Django RESTful API.
+Communication happens using both HTTP and web sockets.
+Web socket communication is implemented using [socket.io](http://socket.io/).

+The real-time server allows the following web-socket messages to be sent:

 * `login`: Indicates that a user is logging in on the server by providing the user information.
-Requires a `username` parameter.
-If the username is invalid, the server will close the connection.
+Requires a `username` and a `ting_auth` parameter.
+The real-time service then checks that the authentication tokens are valid with the RESTful API.
+If the authentication fails, the real-time service closes the connection.

-* `message`: Sends a message from the user to a channel or to another user directly.
-Takes three parameters:

-  1. `type`: A string which is either `channel` or `user`, indicating whether the recipient of the message is a channel or a user.
-  2. `target`: The name of the channel or the user we wish to send the message to.
-  3. `text`: The text of the message.

-* `start-typing`: Indicates that a user started typing a new message.
-Expects the following parameters:

-  1. `type`: A string which is either `channel` or `user`.
-  2. `target`: The name of the channel or the user we wish to send the message to.
-  3. `text`: The text of the message typed so far.

-* `typing-update`: Sends an update on the message that is being typed.
-Expects a `messageid` parameter indicating the id of the message that is being updated and a `text` parameter indicating the updated text of the message.
+  The `ting_auth` parameter provided by the client must be gathered by the client by requesting a new session from the RESTful API.
+This message must be sent before any other messages.

-The server can publish the following messages:
+The real-time server can publish using web-sockets the following messages:

 * `login-response`: Indicates if a user logged in on the server.
 It includes two parameters.
 The `success` parameter which is a boolean that indicates